 Tigers edge Cardinals in tight four-set match

-its own to get within 12-11, at which the teams started trading points.
+The first game was as good as any volleyball fan could have asked for, featuring nine ties and three lead-changes down the stretch.
+Newton used an early 7-0 run to go ahead 8-3 before Grinnell had a 5-0 run of its own to get within 12-11, at which the teams started trading points.
 They traded the next 12 points and the Cards led 19-17 before the Tigers used a 4-0 run to take a 21-19 lead.
 After swapping the next few scores, Grinnell had game point at 24-22.
 But two Bleeker kills and a push from senior Katelyn Camp gave Newton its own game point at 25-24.
-The Tigers didn’t flinch, tying the game three more times before going ahead 28-27 with a push, and they won it as a Bleeker push landed just long.
+The Tigers didn't flinch, tying the game three more times before going ahead 28-27 with a push, and they won it as a Bleeker push landed just long.

 Game two was close throughout until Grinnell pulled away right at the end.
 Newton led 8-7 before the Tigers used a 7-2 run to take control at 13-9.
 That lead eventually became 18-13 before the Cardinals had a quick 3-0 run with a kill from junior Ventling and an ace from Bleeker to pull within 18-16.
 But Newton would get no closer.
 Grinnell led 21-18 before ending the game on a 4-0 run to take a 2-0 overall lead.